<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;Additional Alford priorities secured in the FY2027 Agriculture appropriations bill include:&lt;/p&gt;

-&lt;li&gt;Expands efforts to addresses foreign ownership of U.S. agricultural land by improving the USDA’s tracking system for foreign-owned land and ensuring the Secretary of Agriculture remains a member of the Committee on Foreign Investment in the United States (CFIUS) to review agricultural transactions that implicate national security.&lt;/li&gt;
+&lt;li&gt;Expands efforts to address foreign ownership of U.S. agricultural land by improving the USDA’s tracking system for foreign-owned land and ensuring the Secretary of Agriculture remains a member of the Committee on Foreign Investment in the United States (CFIUS) to review agricultural transactions that implicate national security.&lt;/li&gt;

 &lt;li&gt;Continued support for agricultural research and education at the University of Missouri, including $3 million for Livestock Genetic Engineering and Health Research and dedicated funding for the Center for Agroforestry.&lt;/li&gt;